 Welcome to the family Flash, Earthy and Cluck Norris!

-Spotty and Oceania were the first farm animal rescues!
+Spotty and Oceania were our first farm rescues.

 From the dog shelter in Poland, Jaggy and Kiki have been with us across the continent and all over Canada!